Nalen98/GhidraEmu/README.md

 <p align="center"><img src="./images/logo.png" width="300" height="300">

 <br></br>
-This Ghidra plugin allows you to easily deal with native pcode emulation.
+This experimental Ghidra plugin allows you to easily deal with native pcode emulation.
 No scripts anymore, just use it from Ghidra.
 It can be useful for working with a variety of exotic processors, support for which is not implemented in common emulators.

 If the processor/vm supported by Ghidra for reverse engineering — it can be emulated!
 Example, eBPF instructions emulation below: